Amplitude-Developer-Docs/amplitude-dev-center/docs/apis/dashboard-rest-api.md

 ### Response

-The response contains an array with one element per group.
+The response includes an array with one element per group.
 Each element has these fields:

 | <div class="big-column">Attribute</div> | Description |
 | --- | --- |